Chicago Neck Pain and Shoulder Pain Specialist

 Seek Professional Help For Your Neck And Shoulder Pain

-- Visit a Physical Therapist
+- Visit A Certified Physical Therapist

 Persistent neck and shoulder pain should always be treated by a professional physical therapist.
 A practitioner in physical therapy is a great source of help, advice and information when it comes to alleviating neck and shoulder pain.
 Seek professional help as soon as possible so you can get on with enjoying a pain-free life.